-- Each Underlying YieldMaxTM ETF sells call option contracts that are based on the value of Underlying Security to generate income via option premiums.
-On a monthly basis or more frequently, an Underlying YieldMaxTM ETF will sell call option contracts on the Underlying Security with expiration dates of approximately one month or less in the future at strike prices that are approximately equal to 0%-15% above the then-current share price of the Underlying Security.
-By doing so, an Underlying YieldMaxTM ETF gives up the potential to fully participate in the Underlying Security gains, if any, beyond the strike price of the sold call options in exchange for income received in the form of call option premium.
-If the price of the Underlying Security is less than the call option's strike price at the expiration of the contract, the option contract will expire worthless and the Underlying Security is greater than the strike price at the expiration of the option contract, the Underlying YieldMaxTM ETF will forgo all of the returns that exceed the strike price of the option contract, and there will be a cost to "close out" the now in-the-money call options.
-The short call options are "closed out" (repurchased) prior to their expiration so that the Underlying YieldMaxTM ETF will not get assigned the, now, in-the-money call options.
-At times the call options may be "rolled" instead of simply closed.
+- Each Underlying YieldMax[TM] ETF sells call option contracts that are based on the value of Underlying Security to generate income via option premiums.
+On a monthly basis or more frequently, an Underlying YieldMax[TM] ETF will sell call option contracts on the Underlying Security with expiration dates of approximately one month or less in the future at strike prices that are approximately equal to 0%-15% above the then-current share price of the Underlying Security.
+By doing so, an Underlying YieldMax[TM] ETF gives up the potential to fully participate in the Underlying Security gains, if any, beyond the strike price of the sold call options in exchange for income received in the form of call option premium.
+If the price of the Underlying Security is less than the call option's strike price at the expiration of the contract, the option contract will expire worthless and the Underlying YieldMax[TM] ETF's return on the sold call option will be the premium originally received for selling the option contract.
+If the price of the Underlying Security is greater than the strike price at the expiration of the option contract, the Underlying XieldMax[TM] ETF will forgo all of the returns that exceed the strike price of the option contract, and there will be a cost to "close out" the now in-the-money call options.
+The short call options are "closed out" (repurchased) prior to their expiration so that the Underlying YieldMax[TM] ETF will not get assigned the, now, in-the-money call options.
+Att times the call options may be "rolled" instead of simply closed.
 This is to say, new call options are simultaneously sold to open a new short call position, while the previously sold calls are repurchased to close out the original short call position. - The Underlying YieldMaxTM ETFs purchase multiple series of U.S. Treasury securities to collateralize the options contracts they sell.
 The U.S. Treasury securities also provide monthly income.